s311354/docker-dev-container/README.md

 The compose file contains a basic setup to run the DEV container locallly.
 Since some IDEs depend on an SSH connection to a container, SSHD is started in the service defined by the compose file.

-The user for the Docker container is 'dev'.
-The compose file maps '~/git' on the host machine to '/home/dev/git' in the container, so we can check out our project there.
+The user for the Docker container is `dev`.
+The compose file maps `~/git` on the host machine to `/home/dev/git` in the container, so we can check out our project there.

 ## Scripts ##